 The expanded facilities will accommodate the University of Plymouth’s brand new human neuroimaging facility (the Brain Research & Imaging Centre (BRIC)), provide improved facilities for DDRC patients and increase our capabilities for training for the offshore and maritime industries.

-The ‘spade in the ground’ ceremony, to mark the start of the building phase of the project, took place on 8th April 2019 with DDRC Healthcare CEO Dr Gary Smerdon, Vice Chancellor University of Plymouth Professor Judith Petts, CEO UHPNT Ann James and Director of BRIC Professor Stephen Hall celebrating the event.
+The ‘spade in the ground’ ceremony, to mark the start of the building phase of the project, took place with DDRC Healthcare CEO Dr Gary Smerdon, Vice Chancellor University of Plymouth Professor Judith Petts, CEO UHPNT Ann James and Director of BRIC Professor Stephen Hall celebrating the event.

 The opportunity for this development has been made possible through collaboration between DDRC Healthcare, the University of Plymouth and the University Hospitals Plymouth NHS Trust (UHPNT).